Dellonbit/PItch-Perfect/README.md

 ## Pitch-Perfect
-This project records a users voice and applies various sound effects to it
+This project records a users voice and applies various sound effects to it.

 ## Usage
 * builds with xcode 6